AINT-TV/django/week1/README.md

 # Code Tutorial

-Note: We assume that the whole project is located at `/Users/armanmalekzadeh/project`, and structured as follows:
+Note: We assume that the whole project is located at `./project`, and structured as follows:

 ```
-/Users/armanmalekzadeh/project/
+./project/
 ├─db.sqlite3
 ├─project
+│   ├──__init__.py
+│   ├──__pycache__
+│   ├──asgi.py
+│   ├──settings.py
+│   ├──urls.py
-│   ├──test
+│   ├──wsgi.py
 ├─manage.py
 ```

+To create an app called `myapp`, change the current directory to `./project/` (where the `manage.py` exists), and run `python manage.py startapp myapp`.